filipg545/Discord-UserId-Scraper/README.md

 # Discord-UserId-Scraper
-A simple script taking use of Discord.Py to scrape the user id's of all members in a certain discord guild.
+A simple script making use of Discord.Py to scrape all user id's in a certain discord guild.

 ## Bot token
 1. The first thing you will do is create a 'Bot Token' which can be created [here](https://discord.com/developers/applications)